-We’ve built a NAS and Docker Staging environment using a Raspberry Pi 5.
-Our NAS features a 2 TB NVMe SSD drive for fast shared storage on our network.
+We’ve built a second NAS and Docker environment using another Raspberry Pi 5.
+This NAS features four 2.5 in 960 GB SSD drives in a RAID-0 array for fast shared storage on our network.

 Raspberry Pi NAS Hardware Components